Yurii-Dan/Yurii-Dan.github.io/README.md

 Data Analyst with a background in business management.

-I use SQL, Python, and Tableau to analyze data, build dashboards, and generate actionable business insights.
+I use SQL, Python, and Tableau to analyze data, build dashboards, and generate actionable business insights for decision-making.

 ---